 Why Leadership Often Misses What You See

-Donors don’t have that same lens.
+Donors don't have any of that.

-This is where belief-building design comes into play.
-When design creates a clear throughline from mission → programs → outcomes → next steps, people know where they fit and what action makes sense.
+When design creates a clear path from mission → programs → outcomes → next steps, people understand where they fit and what action makes sense.

-When design is reduced to aesthetics or applied inconsistently, the opposite happens.
-Even strong programs can unintentionally signal disorganization or uncertainty, simply because the materials don’t carry enough context to reflect the quality of the work.
+Even strong programs can signal disorganization or uncertainty just because the materials don't have enough context to reflect the quality of the actual work.

 How to Help Leadership Understand the Impact of Design